stubbsda/synarmosma/README.md

 library's matrix classes (<code>Matrix</code>, <code>Binary_Matrix</code>, <code>Integer_Matrix</code>),
 so that a C++ compiler able to support OpenMP is also desirable.
 The library's source code is documented using [Doxygen](https://www.doxygen.nl) with the configuration file <code>documentation/docs.config</code> that can be modified if desired.
-It is however sufficient to use the command <code>doxygen docs.config</code> to create a set of HTML documents that will be installed in the <code>documentation/synarmosma</code> directory.
+It is however sufficient to use the command <code>make docs</code> to create a set of HTML documents that will be installed in the <code>documentation/synarmosma</code> directory.

 For any questions, comments or suggestions, please contact <info@synarmosma.org>